Tri-Health Offices - Baldwin Tower

 Background

-In Spring of 2016 Urban Blooms gave an in office presentation to GBBN Architects in downtown Cincinnati.
-This was one of our first presentations to a large architecture firm, in total we have given over 30 presentations to firms across the Midwest.
-GBBN has since been a great partner and we have worked together on multiple projects, bringing the beauty of nature into working spaces.
-The first of which was Tri-Health’s new 7-story office complex in Cincinnati’s Baldwin tower.
-An opportunity to brighten the day of the hundreds of healthcare workers.
+In the spring of 2016, Urban Blooms delivered an in-office presentation to GBBN Architects in downtown Cincinnati.
+This was one of our first presentations to a major architecture firm, and since then, we’ve presented to over 30 firms across the Midwest.
+GBBN has remained a valued partner, collaborating with us on multiple projects that bring the beauty of nature into working environments.
+Our first joint project was the 7-story TriHealth office complex in Cincinnati’s Baldwin Tower; an opportunity to brighten the days of hundreds of dedicated healthcare workers.

 Challenges